dkirkby/E4S/projects/Chatter.md

 We have now established a communication protocol that operates at 200 bits per second (bps or "baud").
 This is still extremely slow by modern standards: for example, USB 3 can communicate at 5 Gbps!
 However, 300 baud was the standard speed for connecting to the early internet (via [dial-up modems](https://en.wikipedia.org/wiki/Dial-up_Internet_access)) and we are already communicating fast enough to benefit from a higher layer of abstraction.

-Most communication protocols are organized into "stacks" of progressively more abstract layers, each one building on the one below it.
+Most communication protocols are organized into [stacks](https://en.wikipedia.org/wiki/Protocol_stack) of progressively more abstract layers, each one building on the one below it.
 For example, a USB keyboard uses a [human-interface device](https://en.wikipedia.org/wiki/USB_human_interface_device_class) protocol layered above a lower-level bit oriented electrical protocol.
-Similarly, the web exchanges HTTP messages, defined in a protocol above a tall stack of lower-level networking protocols.
+Similarly, the web sends HTTP messages, defined in a protocol above a tall stack of lower-level networking protocols.

 We will now implement a layer to exchange text messages that builds on top of our existing "high-speed" bit protocol.
 Starting with the sending side, we can send each character like this:
 ```